chinelo-obitube/Hotel-Data-Analysis/README.md

 # Data-Analyst-Projects
-This repository contains all my sql codes for various data analysis projects.
+This repository contains all my sql codes for hotel data analysis project.